 2. Safety exhaust (dump) valves without a self-contained monitoring device should be used only in conjunction with a control system which assures monitoring of the valve.
 All safety exhaust valve installations should incorporate a monitoring system which inhibits further operation of the valve and machine in the event of a failure within the valve mechanism.

-3. Per specifications and regulations, the ROSS L-O-X® and L-O-X® with EEZ-ON®, N06 and N16 Series operation products are defined as energy isolation devices, NOT AS EMERGENCY STOP DEVICES.WARNINGS: Failure to follow these instructions can result in personal injury and/or property damage.
+3. Per specifications and regulations, the ROSS Group L-O-X®, L-O-X® with EEZ-ON®, N06 and N16 Series operation products are defined as energy isolation devices, NOT AS EMERGENCY STOP DEVICES.WARNINGS: Failure to follow these instructions can result in personal injury and/or property damage.